simenandre/phosphor-icons-rsc/README.md

 Phosphor is a flexible icon family for interfaces, diagrams, presentations — whatever, really.
 Explore all our icons at [phosphoricons.com](https://phosphoricons.com).

 **Supports React Server Components**: This is a fork of [@phosphor-icons/react][phosphor-icons].
 The only change is that the icons no longer use `useContext` to support React Server Components.
-This plan is to maintain this package for as long it's needed until potentially [@phosphor-icons/react][phosphor-icons] adds support for React Server Components.
+The plan is to maintain this package for as long it's needed until/if [@phosphor-icons/react][phosphor-icons] adds support for React Server Components.
 Follow [the issue about this topic](https://github.com/phosphor-icons/react/issues/54) for more!

 [![NPM](https://img.shields.io/npm/v/phosphor-react-sc.svg?style=flat-square)](https://www.npmjs.com/package/phosphor-react-sc)